openhwgroup/cva6/cv32/sim/core/README.md

 At the time of this writting (2020-02-14) **_Verilator_**, the Metrics **_dsim_**, Mentor's **_Questa_**, Cadence **_Xcelium_**, Synopsys **_vcs_** and Aldec **_Riviera-PRO_**
 simulators are supported.
 Note that **_Icarus_** verilog cannot compile the RTL and there are no plans to support Icarus in the future.
-On-going support for Verilator is not guaranteed.

 RISC-V GCC Compilers
 --------------------